 - maintaining organisational structures to support and communicate effective WHS practices throughout the business (including regular reporting to managers regarding WHS matters); and

-- planning to improve WHS performance, including encouraging consultation with workers and clients to develop and promote new and better WHS measures.
+- planning to improve WHS performance, including encouraging consultation with workers and clients to develop and promote WHS best practice.

 For reporting of WHS incidents/issues/concerns or for WHS comments/questions/feedback, contact firstname.lastname@example.org – June 2021